proximax-storage/xpx-chain-devportal-docs/docs/getting-started/writing-first-application.md

 - Identify each ticket buyer: Creating Sirius-Chain accounts for each buyer.
 - Avoid ticket reselling: Creating a non-transferable mosaic.
-- Avoid non-authentic tickets and duplicate ones: Creating a unique namespace and a mosaic named `company:ticket`.
+- Avoid non-authentic tickets and duplicate ones: Creating a unique mosaic named `company:ticket`.

 Continue learning about more [Sirius-Chain built-in features](../built-in-features/account.md).